 Dividends generated from these ETFs are re-invested back in to your portfolio and are subject to income tax.
 The income tax rate applicable depends on your individual circumstance.

 Distributions are also payments received from the underlying shares held in your portfolio.
 However, because the ETF you own predominately has income or bond type stocks within it any distribution is treated as income — similar to interest on a bank account — and should be reported as such.

 You may have an additional section for 'Excess income'.
 A requirement of the regulations is that a Reporting Fund must report to HMRC details of their total ‘reportable income’ for its accounting year, including both income distributed to its investors and any other income earned but not distributed.
 The amount of the reportable income which has not actually been distributed to investors, either as dividends or interest, is known as Excess Income.

 This is interest paid on any cash.
 We always hold a small amount of cash as part of a balanced investment portfolio and pass any interest earned on this cash balance directly to you.
-More information in relation to tax on interest can be found using the following link.

 What is a reporting fund status?